VukashinO/mycal/README.md

 - calculating your BMR - which leads to your daily Calorie max income if you want to cut weight.<br>
 - search field for food data base using free account and keys from edamam so you can count the food you eat.<br>
 - rendering the data food in table format with pagination <br>
-- you can add or delete food which is rendering to a dinamic table
+- you can add or delete food which is rendering to a dynamic table
 - save your daily diet to firebase <br>
 - calendar where you can see your last diet and diets mark with color on the days where u have diet. <br>
 - user validation from firebase <br>
-- custom validation on calculation BMR and handling errors with modules <br>
+- custom validation on calculating the BMR and handling errors with modules <br>